slerman12/Help-me/2-Opposing-views.md

 "Then when I was professor teaching at music college, I had to stop working there, I dropped out in 1998, I had to go there like 10 times with my kids to get record that I was working there and not working there anymore.
 I had to come there like 10 times.
 They were like, ‘Oh director’s not here, director’s not here, he’s busy right now.’
 I had to walk, like a mile, with my kids, to get the documentation.
 They stopped giving me hours, and not just me, but other Jewish people."

-Jews customarily weren't allowed to hold higher offices in Uzbekistan.
+Jews generally weren't allowed to hold higher offices in Uzbekistan.

 He asked again why she didn’t bring kids there.